West Virginia Department of Health and Human Resources

-The West Virginia Department of Health and Human Resources (WVDHHR or more commonly DHHR) is a government agency of the U.S. state of West Virginia.
-The department administers the state's health, social, and welfare programs.
+The West Virginia Department of Health and Human Resources (WVDHHR or more commonly DHHR) was a government agency of the U.S. state of West Virginia.
+The department administered the state's health, social, and welfare programs.
 In 2023, the West Virginia Legislature passed H.B.
-2006, that dissolves the DHHR and replaces it with three new agencies effective January 1, 2024.
+2006, that dissolves the DHHR and replaced it with three new agencies effective January 1, 2024.
 Governor Jim Justice signed the bill into law on March 4, 2023.